Lipen/discrete-math-course/typst/lec-logic.typ

 == Syllogisms: Reasoning with Categories

-#definition[Categorical Syllogism][
+#definition[
-  A form of reasoning with three categorical propositions:
+  _Categorical syllogism_ is a form of reasoning with three categorical propositions:
   - _Major premise_: contains the predicate of the conclusion
   - _Minor premise_: contains the subject of the conclusion
   - _Conclusion_: derived from the premises